ipastusi/netreact/README.md

 ./netreact -i eth0 -d events -fp '0000' -fh '1111'
 ```

+## State file

+`-s` flag allows you to define a JSON state file to / from which to save / load data.
+It allows you to persist the collected data between
+executions.

+## MAC vendor lookup

+Netreact ships with its own embedded MAC OUI database for MAC vendor lookup, based on publicly available MA-L data (see [oui.txt](oui.txt)).
+No external files or online services are required at runtime.

 ## Event files

 Netreact can generate the following types of events: